VeriDocGlobal Price Reaches $0.0004 on Major Exchanges (VDG)

-VeriDocGlobal (CURRENCY:VDG) traded 1.7% higher against the dollar during the 1-day period ending at 19:00 PM E.T. on June 12th.
-In the last week, VeriDocGlobal has traded down 18.6% against the dollar.
-VeriDocGlobal has a market capitalization of $3.41 million and approximately $319,998.00 worth of VeriDocGlobal was traded on exchanges in the last day.
-One VeriDocGlobal coin can now be purchased for approximately $0.0004 or 0.00000001 BTC on cryptocurrency exchanges.
+VeriDocGlobal (CURRENCY:VDG) traded 1.7% higher against the US dollar during the 1-day period ending at 19:00 PM ET on June 12th.
+During the last week, VeriDocGlobal has traded down 18.6% against the US dollar.
+VeriDocGlobal has a market capitalization of $3.41 million and approximately $319,998.00 worth of VeriDocGlobal was traded on exchanges in the last 24 hours.
+One VeriDocGlobal coin can currently be bought for approximately $0.0004 or 0.00000001 BTC on major cryptocurrency exchanges.

 - HEX (HEX) traded 3.4% higher against the dollar and now trades at $0.0825 or 0.00000230 BTC.